mliew21396/remote-work/week-3/cultural-blog.md

 Address the questions above in your blog post.

 ## Release 3: Publish
 Link to your blog on the blog-posts/index.html page of your site and push your changes.
 Make sure all of your posts so far are linked on the index in order.
-When you are satisfied, commit and push your changes to GitHub!
+When you are satisfied, commit your changes and make a pull request to your repository.
+Using the GitHub web interface, merge your pull request into your master branch.

 ## Release 4: Promote
 Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!